losbiw/count-lines/README.md

 # Lines count

-The project only serves one purpose of bragging to your friends about how much code you've copy-pasted from SO.
+The project only serves the purpose of bragging about how many lines of code you've copy-pasted from SO to your friends.

 ## Usage guidelines